Release date: 5 March 2018

-Robot ready: watch the crawler in action on BP's Thunder Horse platform
+Watch the crawler in action on the BP Thunder Horse platform

 The drone also carries an optical gas imaging camera, a lightweight device that can 'see' potential gas clouds.
 As an additional precaution, the team uses a gas imaging camera on the platform’s catwalk to monitor the robots as well as other nearby activity.